TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 > doing and put a stop to it.
 You must stick together and be discrete or
 > I think it is likely that you will be doomed to fail.

-The petitioner is Juvia, the daughter of Lord Morcant, well versed in the politics of the city, poised to be the next Lord of the city.
+The petitioner is Juvia, the daughter of King Morcant, well versed in the politics of the city, poised to be the next Lord of the city.
 She fled with her father during Telnetar's violent coup, after they saw the power in their assailants.